ShawxingKwok/ITWorks/content/docs/multiplatform/phone/_index.md

 `HttpStatusCode.OK` tells the client `Phone` to parse the body to the expected type, and `HttpStatusCode.NoContent` tells `null`.
 Other status codes means failure.

-I suggest to only respond `400` or `500` with messages for exceptions
+I suggest to only respond `400` or `500` with messages for exceptions.

 # Future
 1. Documents and api generation for other languages.